 After the appraisal is completed, it is submitted to the Client.
 The client can be a person or institution.
 By law, the appraiser can discuss the particulars and outcome of the appraisal with the client only.
 If the appraisal was ordered by your bank/mortgage company then they are the client and “own” the appraisal.
 (Your loan officer can inform you as to any specific requirements your bank/mortgage company may have about receiving a copy).
 Any questions you have regarding the appraisal itself may be directed to your loan officer who will, in turn, contact the appraiser if further clarification is required.

-How long does it take to do the inspection of my house?
+How long does it take to view my house?

-An average house takes approximately 1/2 hour to inspect inside and out.
+An average house takes approximately 1/2 hour to view inside and out.
 The bigger the house and the more complicated the floor plan, the longer it takes.

 How long does it take to get the completed report?